alaffin12/stackedit/Caught by Stradh.md

 * The only inn in town is the "Blood on the Vine" public house.
 Calling it an inn is a stretch - it doesn't have rooms, just a common room with a hearth.
 However it is warm, dry and safe at night.
 * The Blood on the Vine is owned by three Vistani women.
 Morgantha doesn't know much about the women or about the Vistani in general
-* The is a Vistani camp nearby too
+* The is a semi-permanent Vistani camp nearby as well, near the Tser Pool.
+It's about four hours if you follow the road, on the other side of the Ivalis River.
+* Stradh is a powerful ruler - the party should avoid crossing him if possible.

 #### E1.
 Bildrath's Mercantile
 >The sparse light from this building spills out from behind drawn heavy curtains.
 A sign over the door, creaking on its hinges, reads “Bildrath’s Mercantile.”